-During the six months of 2022, the Group mined 53% more ore compared to the same period in 2021 due to stripping work in first half of 2021, mining head grade decreased by 12% and recoveries reduced by 10%.
+During the year 2022, the Group mined 46% more ore compared to the same period in 2021 due to stripping work in first half of 2021, mining head grade decreased by 29% and recoveries reduced by 8%.
 The reduction in recovery was impacted by fluctuations in the silver ore composition between oxide ore and primary ore.
 This arose as when mining deeper down the open pit, more primary ore was incurred.
 Despite processing more primary ore, which has a lower recovery in the existing plant, the reduction in overall recovery was partially mitigated as a result of several factors including a full year of operating the Merrill Crowe process and improved cake washing technics at the end of the technological processing circuit.
+The Group also produced rich silver ore concentrate from the primary ore by processing it through X-RAY separation process.

-Going forward once the flotation facility is constructed and in production (expected in the summer of 2023) recovery of primary ore will increase.
+Going forward once the flotation facility is constructed and in production (shifted to the summer of 2024) recovery of primary ore will increase.

 The construction of the flotation is underway.
 The foundation and the steel frame of the building have been completed, the walls and the roofing being put in place.
-This should not affect the production schedule as the Company will have enough oxide and mixed ore (not requiring flotation) to process during 2022.

-As of the date of this report there are approximately 233 Prognoz employees at site (Q2 2021: 236 Prognoz employees at site).
-There are also 67 contractors (Q2 2021: 59 contractors), namely catering, process consultants, and construction workers.
-For the six-month period ended 30 June 2022, there was one (1) minor loss time incidents (Q2 2021: one (1) minor loss time incidents, and four cases of COVID).
+As of the date of this report there are approximately 110 Prognoz employees at site (YE 2021: 230 Prognoz employees at site).
+There are also 23 contractors (YE 2021: 63 contractors), namely catering, process consultants, and construction workers.
+For the year ended 31 December 2022, there was four (4) minor loss time incidents (YE 2021: three (3) minor loss time incidents, and four cases of COVID).